 Falls at any age can cause problems, but to seniors living in Mt.
 Vernon or elsewhere, they can be particularly serious.
 So much so that many palliative care experts suggest that doing everything you can to prevent them is a far better strategy than trying to improve quality of life after a fall occurs.

-The team at Above and Beyond Home Health Care is available to help clients before and after falls take place.
+The team at Above and Beyond Home Health Care is available to help patients before and after falls take place.
 But the “before” certainly has its advantages.

 Research shows that falls can cause all sorts of mental and physical conditions for seniors, everything from broken bones to hip fractures to traumatic brain injuries.

 The Centers for Disease Control reports that 1 out of every 4 people over 65 falls in a year and 1 out of 5 falls causes a serious injury.
 About 3 million people are treated for fall injuries each year, and 800,000 require hospitalization.